heitorel/heitorel/README.md

 - 🎓 **Graduated in Information Systems at USP** and Microsoft Azure Certified (**AZ-900**)
 - 🔍 Interest in **Neuro-symbolic AI, academic research, and teaching**
 - 💼 **Software Engineer — PagBank**
-- 💪 Athlete, 🎮 gamer, and 😸 cat lover
+- 💪 Athlete, 🎮 gamer and 😸 cat lover

 ---